 - Website 4 – 1 million visitors a month, 50GB of storage

-I’ll use DigitalOcean for my example.
-I’d choose the following setups for each website.
+I’d choose the following setups for each example website.
 These setups will be more than capable of running each server in my experience, with plenty of headroom for traffic spikes, backup tasks, and anything else you might want to do on the server.

 - Website 1 – 1GB RAM, 1 Core CPU, 1TB bandwidth.

 - Website 2 – 2GB RAM 2 Core CPU, 2TB bandwidth